-A West Palm Beach developer is seeking to annex 24 acres on Hoffer Avenue into the City of Orlando for a potential 348-unit apartment complex.
+A West Palm Beach developer is seeking to annex 24 acres on Hoffner Avenue into the City of Orlando for a potential 348-unit apartment complex.

 Anthony “Tony” Solo filed the annexation request and a Specific Parcel Master Plan earlier this month.
 The property consists of five seperate parcels on the 5000 block of Hoffner, between Conway Road and Semoran Boulevard.
 The Orlando city limits are contiguous to the south and the avenue was recently widened to four lanes.